MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 }
 ```

-**_Note_**: the body of the event carries only the source object's `id`.
-The
+**_Note_**: The body of the event doesn't contain all details of the object.
-Buyer/Client needs to query it later by `id` to get details.
+The Buyer/Client needs to query it later by `id` to get details.

 **_Note:_** The state change notification is sent only when the state
 attribute changes its value.
 There are no status change notifications
 sent upon Fault Management Job creation.

 **[R78]** The Seller/Server FM Notifications **MUST** be sent to Buyer/Clients
 who have subscribed to FM Notifications.
-[MEF133.1 R30]
+[MEF W133.1 R30]

 **[R79]** The Seller/Server FM Notifications **MUST NOT** be sent
 to Buyer/Clients who have not subscribed to FM Notifications.
-[MEF133.1 R31]
+[MEF W133.1 R31]

 **[R80]** The Seller/Server’s FM Notification **MUST** include the following
-attributes: [MEF133.1 R32]
+attributes: [MEF W133.1 R32]
+- `eventType`
-- FM Notification Type
+- `eventId`
-- FM Notification Identifier
+- `eventTime`
+- object that trigerred the notification

 **[R81]** If the Buyer/Client registered for FM Notifications, the Seller/Server
 **MUST** notify the Buyer/Client when FM Job results are available.
-[MEF133.1 R5]
+[MEF W133.1 R5]

 To stop receiving events, the Buyer/Client has to use the `unregisterListener`
 operation from the `DELETE /hub/{id}` endpoint.
 The `id` is the identifier